 Some of the food is gimmicky, and some of it is pretty expensive, I would plan to spend $20 a person if you come and try a couple of things.

 Down the middle aisle, there are a half dozen shopping vendors selling everything from art prints to shoes.
-It was fun to check these out as well, and I picked up a nice LA map for my office.
+It was fun to check these out as well, and I picked up a beautiful LA map for my office.

-On the way out we also stopped by Popdup for one of their grapefruit basil teas.
+On the way out, we also stopped by Popdup for one of their grapefruit basil teas.
 This was a pricey drink as well, but it was delicious, and it came in a fun glass jar.